andresiedler/Intraday-Pairs-Trading-Strategy/README.md

 ## Overview

-This notebook contains an implementation of an intraday pairs trading strategy applied to the brazilian market, from downloading the required data, selecting pairs of stocks through several statistical criteria, running a series of backtests simulations on a test period, to finally evaluating the results using a few different measures and techniques.
+This repository contains an implementation of an intraday pairs trading strategy applied to the brazilian market, from downloading the required data, selecting pairs of stocks through several statistical criteria, running a series of backtests simulations on a test period, to finally evaluating the results using a few different measures and techniques.

 Please refer to the intraday_pairs_trading notebook for an overview and outcomes of the whole process.